Avaiga/taipy-doc/docs/tutorials/integration/4_databricks/index.md

 ---

 Integrating Taipy with Databricks is a great way to build user-centric applications.
-Taipy GUIs and back-end will transform your Databricks models into interactive, production-ready applications for end-users.
+Taipy GUIs and SDM (Scenario and Data Management) will transform your Databricks models into interactive, production-ready applications for end-users.
 This article presents the best practice for integrating both platforms: calling Databricks jobs from a Taipy application.

 More specifically, this article demonstrates how to integrate Taipy scenarios with Databricks jobs.
 Taipy’s scenarios serve as a potent tool for orchestrating tasks and